shplume/server/README.md

 # A simple http server
-This program simply realizes the registration and login function,which is written by golang.
+This program simply realizes the registration and login function,which is written by gin.